 SLAs

-Set differentiated service level agreement timers on customer issues
+Set differentiated service level agreement timers on customer issues.

 SLAs (AKA Service Level Agreements) are rules for how quickly you want to respond to and resolve customer issues.